wang77dj/wang77dj/README.md

 # Something about me
 - Student
 - Want to learn more
-- Still a rookie,and strive for the better
+- Still a rookie, and strive for the better

 <!---
 wang77dj/wang77dj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.